adobe-apiplatform/umapi-documentation/docs/en/api/getUserGroup.md

 # <a name="getUserGroup" class="api-ref-title">Get User Group</a>

 **DEPRECATED:** These APIs have been deprecated.
-An exact date for removal will be confirmed before the end of 2017 but you should look to update your scripts as soon as possible.
+Please use [Get Users by Group API](getUsersByGroup.md) for fetching information for a single group.

 <hr class="api-ref-rule">